truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 <!------------------------------------------------------------------------------------------------------------------->
 ##Webble Core

 The **Webble Core** is exactly what it sounds like.
-The heart of a Webble and what makes it such. within the Webble-template **_$scope_**, the core can be reached to get following methods and data:
+The heart of a Webble and what makes it such.
+Within the Webble-template **_$scope_**, the core can be reached to get following methods and data:

+###getInstanceId()
-####Returns the unique identifier for this particular Webble instance
+Returns the unique identifier for this particular Webble instance
 ```JavaScript
 $scope.getInstanceId();
 ```